Golden Horde: General peace (1299–1312)

-From 1300 to 1303 a severe drought occurred in the areas surrounding the Black Sea.
-However the troubles were soon overcome and conditions in the Golden Horde rapidly improved under Toqta's reign.
+From 1300 to 1302, a severe drought occurred in the areas surrounding the Black Sea.
+However, the troubles were soon overcome and conditions in the Golden Horde rapidly improved under Toqta's reign.
 After the defeat of Nogai Khan, his followers either fled to Podolia or remained under the service of Toqta, to become what would eventually be known as the Nogai Horde.

-Toqta established the Byzantine-Mongol alliance by Maria, an illegitimate daughter of Andronikos II Palaiologos.
+Toqta established the Byzantine-Mongol alliance by marrying Maria Palaiologina, an illegitimate daughter of Andronikos II Palaiologos.
 A report reached Western Europe that Toqta was highly favourable to the Christians.
 According to Muslim observers, however, Toqta remained an idol-worshiper (Buddhism and Tengerism) and showed favour to religious men of all faiths, though he preferred Muslims.

 He demanded that the Ilkhan Ghazan and his successor Oljeitu give Azerbaijan back but was refused.
 Then he sought assistance from Egypt against the Ilkhanate.
 Toqta made his man ruler in Ghazna, but he was expelled by its people.
 Toqta dispatched a peace mission to the Ilkhan Gaykhatu in 1294, and peace was maintained mostly uninterrupted until 1318.

 In 1304, ambassadors from the Mongol rulers of Central Asia and the Yuan dynasty announced to Toqta their general peace proposal.
 Toqta immediately accepted the supremacy of Yuan emperor Temür Öljeytü, and all yams (postal relays) and commercial networks across the Mongol khanates reopened.
-Toqta introduced the general peace among the Mongol khanates to Rus' princes at the assembly in Pereyaslavl.
+Toqta introduced the general peace among the Mongol khanates to the Russian princes at the assembly in Pereyaslavl (Pereslavl-Zalessky).
 The Yuan influence seemed to have increased in the Golden Horde as some of Toqta's coins carried 'Phags-pa script in addition to Mongolian script and Persian characters.